delphicventurescode/konsentrik/README.md

 ---

+## 📂 Installation and Running

+Simply download the GitHub repo and open index.html in a browser.

+(o) A Flask based app has also been created but it has not been tested.

 ## 📂 Project Structure

 The project uses a "Parent Shell" architecture.
 The main interface resides in the root, while individual wellness modules are encapsulated in their own directories.